Laura Fuentes

 Success Tips for the Best Shrimp Étouffée

-Don’t be fooled by internet recipes claiming that a slow cooker or instant pot étouffée is authentic: it is not.
-There’s a reason the South is known for its cooking: the recipes bring everyone together and, while simple, they do require a little labor of love.
+Don't be fooled by internet recipes claiming that a slow cooker or instant pot étouffée is authentic: it is not.
+There's a reason the South is known for its cooking: the recipes, while simple, do require a little labor of love.
+Here are a few tips to help you make this meal better than the one you ate in that restaurant in New Orleans:

 Pay attention to your roux (the starter)

-The recipe below includes descriptive color stages; for a full explanation of making a roux, check out my Chicken Gumbo Recipe.
+A roux will require ten minutes of supervised stirring, so don't step away.
+The recipe below includes descriptive color stages.
+For a full explanation of making a roux, check out my Chicken Gumbo Recipe.

 Don’t make substitutions